akka/akka/akka-docs-dev/rst/java/stream-integrations.rst

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/ActorPublisherDocTest.java#actor-publisher-usage

 You can only attach one subscriber to this publisher.
-Use a ``Broadcast``-element or attach a ``Sink.publisher(true)`` to enable multiple subscribers.
+Use a ``Broadcast``-element or attach a ``Sink.asPublisher(true)`` to enable multiple subscribers.

 ActorSubscriber
 ^^^^^^^^^^^^^^^

 Extend :class:`akka.stream.actor.AbstractActorSubscriber` to make your class a stream subscriber with full control of stream back pressure.
 It will receive ``ActorSubscriberMessage.OnNext``, ``ActorSubscriberMessage.OnComplete`` and ``ActorSubscriberMessage.OnError`` messages from the stream.
 It can also receive other, non-stream messages, in the same way as any actor.